 Sounds familiar, right?
 However, MTAP has some exciting elements to it, including festivals, commissions you can do for the villagers, more in-depth crafting, and more.
 In fact, I'd say that crafting is more of the main point of the game, rather than farming like Stardew.

-I've just got into this one recently and can't stop playing.
+You guessed it- this is another favourite of mine and one I own on both PC and Switch (noticing a trend here?).
 Game play is really engaging, and I also really love the art style- it's a beautiful game, with so much to see, do and experience!

 10. World's Dawn

 World's Dawn is another farming life sim, inspired by both Harvest Moon and Stardew.
 The game puts you, yet again, in the place of a newcomer to town, taking over an old farm and being tasked to get it running again.
 There's some of the same game play elements available: crafting, farming, mining, fishing, tend to animals, cook, make friends, and find love.

 Out of all the games on this list, this one is the MOST similar to Stardew- so much so that you might feel a bit of deja vu while playing (interestingly enough, however, World's Dawn was released just one month before Stardew was!).